tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Action and Criterion:**

-This is useful for recording different variants of an action, it would need to be inherited through 'copy_variant'.
+This is useful for recording different variants of an action, it would need to be inherited through 'copy_variants'.
 To use the bloodthirsty example from above, one could perhaps ask here, if a sword, and axe, or a guillotine is used.
 If there are Actions that are children of Actions, there is naturally a risk of the inheritance becoming chaotic.

 **Additional criteria for creating links:**